 As a CACREP-accredited program, the CMHC program provides the academic or curricular preparation necessary to pursue the supervised practice licensure in New Mexico (LMHC), once the national exam has been passed.
 Obtaining independent licensure (LPCC) is recommended and requires post-graduate supervised practice.
-Because the post-graduate requirements are subject to change, students are directed to the New Mexico Counseling and Therapy Practice Board website for current licensure requirements (https://www.rld.nm.gov/boards-and-commissions/individual-boards-and-commissions/counseling-and-therapy-practice-overview/).
+Because the post-graduate requirements are subject to change, students are directed to the New Mexico Counseling and Therapy Practice Board website for current licensure requirements.
 In addition, students interested in practicing in other states are advised to consult the websites of the Counseling Licensing Boards in those states for detailed information about requirements.